 Skip the store-bought and make summertime strawberry shortcake completely from scratch with this recipe!
-Biscuits recipe updated in 2022.
-Using less flour and baking powder, adding a bit of baking soda, and including a dough folding step, these sweet biscuits are better than ever.
-They’re simply perfect for holding juicy strawberries and fresh whipped cream!
+These lightly sweetened biscuits are simply perfect for holding juicy strawberries and fresh whipped cream.

 Today is real food and real flavor brought to life without any peanut butter swirls, caramel drizzles, rainbows, chocolate chunks, candy bar pieces, sprinkles, or unicorn magic.
 Strawberries + sweet biscuits + whipped cream.
 Every summer has a different song anthem with the latest chart-topping hit, but the summer dessert anthem stays the same year after year.
 And that dessert we just can’t get out of our heads, tastes delicious any time of day, and soothes our summertime soul is most definitely strawberry shortcake.